SteelCompendium/data-md-dse/Bestiary/Human Knave.md

   t2: 7 damage; M2 the target has a bane on their next attack
   t3: 10 damage; M3 the target has a double bane on their next attack
   effects:
+  - roll: 2d10 + 2
+    t1: 4 damage; M1 the target has a bane on their next attack
+    t2: 7 damage; M2 the target has a bane on their next attack
+    t3: 10 damage; M3 the target has a double bane on their next attack
   - name: Effect
     effect: '[[Taunted]] (EoT). '